Amphitheatre of Pompeii: Gladiatorial contests

-The preservation of Pompeii and its amphitheatre have given insights into the gladiatorial culture of Rome.
+The preservation of Pompeii and its amphitheatre has given insights into the gladiatorial culture of Rome.
 Painted posters on the walls of the amphitheatre have been uncovered depicting gladiators accompanied by slogans and nicknames, evoking shades of the modern posters, billboards, and banners depicting today's sports stars and celebrities.
+Some of the posters would be repainted over to state the outcomes of the major events.
 For example, one poster declares a gladiator to be the "Heart throb of the girls."
+A recovered fresco depicts the end of a fight, with the losing gladiator awaiting his fate.

-One of the most notable events in the amphitheatre's history occurred around 59 AD, when a deadly brawl occurred between Pompeiians and residents of Nuceria during games in the amphitheatre, resulting in a 10-year ban on such events.
+One of the most notable events in the amphitheatre's history occurred around 59 AD, when a deadly brawl occurred between Pompeiians and residents of Nuceria during games in the amphitheatre, resulting in a 10-year ban on such events here.
+Some events like beast hunting and athletic competition were still allowed to take place.
+This may have been due to the intervention of empress Poppaea Sabina and a local magistrate.

 Earthquake

-The amphitheater was damaged by an earthquake in 62 AD.
+The amphitheatre was damaged by an earthquake in 62 AD.
 The magistrate Cuspius Pansa and his son undertook its restoration.
+After its restoration, the 10-year ban on events was revoked.

+Excavations

+The amphitheatre was first partially excavated in 1748.
+It was later completely excavated between 1813 and 1816.

 Modern uses

+The amphitheatre and the riot was portrayed in the Cambridge Latin Course in unit 1.

 Aside from being a historical landmark and an object of archaeological study, the amphitheatre has been used for concerts and other public events in modern times.

-Over a 4-day period in October 1971, Pink Floyd made a concert film at the amphitheatre, titled Pink Floyd: Live at Pompeii.
+Over a 4-day period in October 1971, Pink Floyd made a concert film at the amphitheatre, titled Pink Floyd: Live at Pompeii in which the band plays a typical live set but without any audience except for the film crew.
 David Gilmour, the band's guitarist, returned to perform two concerts at the amphitheatre in July 2016 as part of his Rattle That Lock Tour.

-In September 1991, Frank Sinatra was granted special permission by the site's chief archaeologist to perform in the amphitheatre.
+Gilmour's 2016 concerts saw the first public performances in the amphitheatre since 79 AD and are featured on the live album/video Live at Pompeii.

-In 2015 a temporary museum was installed in the centre of the amphitheater.
+In 2015 a temporary museum was installed in the centre of the amphitheatre.
 The pyramidal structure was designed to resemble Mount Vesuvius, and housed the installation "Pompeii and Europe from 1748 to 1943", which displayed casts of 20 victims of the eruption and photographs of the excavations.

-Gilmour's 2016 concerts saw the first public performances in the amphitheatre since 79 AD and are featured on the live album/video Live at Pompeii.

-In 2018, the venue hosted a live performance to an audience by progressive rock group King Crimson.
+In 2018, the venue hosted a live performance to an audience by the English progressive rock group King Crimson.

+In 2023 the Venue was used as a filming location for rapper Travis Scott’s visual album Circus Maximus.